Jasmine is an online writer to enjoys writing about travel, art, inspirational quotations, health, and parenting issues.

 Situational Language Teaching

-In applied linguistics, Situational Language Teaching is considered an oral approach developed by British linguists in the period from 1930s to 1960s.
+In applied linguistics, Situational Language Teaching is considered an oral approach developed by British linguists in the period from the 1930s to the 1960s.
 Its main principles are learning vocabulary and practising reading skills.

 This approach (some linguists refer to it as a method) has a behavioristic background; it deals less with conditions of learning and more with the processes of learning.